 -A third hypothesis suggests that autism is an umbrella term covering several distinct illnesses with similar symptoms rather than one condition.

 -An autism diagnosis can be made before two or three through observation during play activities.
-However, many autistic children do not receive a proper diagnosis until they are older because autism is not always apparent at such young ages.
-This delay sometimes means more problems for the child later on if they do not get help as soon as possible.
+However, many autistic children do not receive a proper diagnosis until they are older because autism is not always apparent at young ages.
+This delay sometimes means more problems for the child if they do not get help as soon as possible.

 -Autism has been recognized as a condition since the early 1800s.
-However, it was not until the 1940s that autism became widely known in the US.
+However, it was not until the 1940s that autism became widely known in the U.S.

 -Autistic people have long been exposed to prejudice and stigma.
 This is especially true for autistic children who are regarded as “strange” or even “deviant

 Steven Spielberg, John Higham, and Jackie Robinson are a few examples of famous people with autism.
 These people have done great things in the past century and will continue to do so in this new age.
 Higham is responsible for discovering how certain antibiotics work, and Spielberg has created some of the greatest films in history.

 While it is more common for those on the autistic spectrum to not be diagnosed until later in life, individuals such as Dan Aykroyd and Daryl Hannah could be considered self-diagnosed since their information was reported by themselves or someone close to them first before being officially recognized through formal diagnosis by a doctor.

 He was one of the first African-American Major League Baseball players in America.
 He significantly impacted sports culture by breaking many racial and cultural barriers across all professional sports.